-- As somebody who was once a first year – you are in an ideal role to help others.
-You contact will begin in late Aug/early September where you will begin to offer support, guidance, advice and practical tips throughout the student’s first year.
+As someone who was once a first-year student, you are in a unique position to assist others.
+Your role as a mentor will begin in late August or early September, where you will provide support, guidance, advice, and practical tips to first-year students throughout their first year.

 How does Peer Mentoring work?

-Apply to become a Peer Mentor – (full training provided)
+Apply to become a Peer Mentor – training provided

 For more information on how to apply, contact Peersupport.firstname.lastname@example.org